-Gospeller: The Gospel of the Lord.
-People: Praise to you, Lord Christ.
-The Scriptures tell us that Jesus is the Word that became flesh and dwelled among us.
+Projector your Lord Chris People: Praise to you, Lord Christ.

+came flesh and dwelled among us.
 In the reading of the Holy Gospel, the ministers process with the Gospel Book to the Crossing of the church to read the selected passage and symbolize the Word dwelling among us.
 The ministers process to the Crossing during this hymn.

-The word Gospel comes from the Old English word, gōd-spell, which means "good news" or "glad tidings."
+The word Gospel comes from the Old English word, The Scriptures tell us that Jesus is the Word that be- The word Gospel comes from the Old English word, gōd-spell, which means "good news" or "glad tidings."
 That word developed from the Latin word, evangelium, and Greek, evangelion, which also literally means "good news."
-These are the source of the English words "evangelist" "evangelism"
+These are the source of the English words "evangelist" and "evangelism"